chizakura/tried-it-app/README.md

 ## Code Snippet

 Use this section to include a brief code snippet of functionality that you are proud of an a brief description.
+Shaban- I am proud of this code because this sets all the forms to look clean.
+It shows my progress and I am getting better at the making a website look more appealing.
+Also the second one is for the buttons that take the user to create and edit reviews.
+I got the format for the buttons from https://freefrontend.com/css-buttons/ and for the forms from https://freefrontend.com/css-forms/.

  ```js
 .form input, .form textarea {